jekyllgrim/ZScript_Basics/Variables_and_data_types.md

 			if (speedups < 10)
 			{
 				speedups++;			//++ is the same as +=1
-// create a temporary variable s that holds a random value between 0.8 and 1.2:
-				double foo = frandom(0.8,1.2);
+				// create a temporary variable 'foo' that holds a random value between 0.8 and 1.2: double foo = frandom(0.8,1.2);
 				speed *= foo;		// multiply speed by that value scale /= foo;		// divide scale by the same value